About the Course

 Our days are considered special treats; many come back time and time again and often combine it with a short break to the Lake District.

-We have been hosting and organising 'Quirky Workshops' since 2005 from our friendly family run Cycle Cafe Tea Garden on the northern fringes of the Lake District.
+We have been hosting and organising 'Quirky Workshops' since 2005 fon the northern fringes of the Lake District.
 All our tutors are carefully hand selected experts and professionals and many considered as leading nationally in their field.